gokayaking/team-eta/README.md

 Output - output of summary level statistics for all teams.
 Description - Performs T Test for key statistics for all teams to compare pre and post covid

+NBA_TEAM_PRE-POST_COVID_correlation.py
+Input - NBA Team Data Game Logs.xlsx - in the code change the file path and run the code.
+Output - HEATMAP INDEX for pre and post covid dataset.
+         XGBOOST algorithm - Prediction accuracy ,Recall,Precision ,confusion matrix and classification report.
+Description - HEATMAP INDEX -Predicts Correlation coefficients for available variables for all teams to pre and post covid data.
+              xgboost algorithm is used for classification problem, 80% data is used for training and 20% data is used for testing.